 The modeling choices will most likely also affect the distribution of the dynamical regimes in the parameter landscape as shown in Fig. 4, and changing more than one modeling choice at one would introduce stronger changes.
 For instance changing the spin-up and flux correction (see Fig. 8, c and d) at once shifts the regime from "oscillation" to "incomplete recovery".
 Recreating simulations for the full parameter space for each of the modeling choices and different combinations of those is, unfortunately, beyond the scope of this paper.
-However, we have shown that the oscillating regimes of the Greenland Ice Sheet under constant temperature forcing are robust against many modeling choices and is including first tests with PISM interactively coupled to the global VIscoelastic Lithosphere and MAntle model (VILMA, see Klemann et al. (2008); Martinec et al. (2018) in forthcoming work, and is therefore unlikely to be an artifact created by one particular simulation setup.
+However, we have shown that the oscillating regimes of the Greenland Ice Sheet under constant temperature forcing are robust against many modeling choices and is unlikely to be an artifact created by one particular simulation setup.

-4.4 Limitations
+15 4.4 Limitations